 The idea is to help the consumer take your affiliate relationship into consideration when making a decision while consuming your content.

 This may mostly affect those who operate their business in the United States.
-If your business is out of the United States, make sure to confirm with your local laws.
+If your business is out of the United States, make sure to comply with your local laws.

 #6- Get Obligatory Pages